NataliaGron/task_article_prompt/README.md

 - Create an article.txt file in the same directory as the script and paste the article content you want to process into it.
 - In the terminal, navigate to the folder containing the script and run it with the following command: `python main.py`
 - The generated artykul.html file will appear in the same folder, ready to be used or further edited.

+&nbsp;

+## Additional Files

+In addition to the article-to-HTML converter functionality, this project includes two additional HTML files to help you preview and visualize the generated article:
+- `szablon.html`: This is a template file that provides the basic structure for displaying the article.
+It includes a placeholder `<body>` section where the article content will be inserted.
+You can use this template to format and style the generated article in any way you prefer.
+Simply copy and paste the generated HTML content from `artykul.html` into the `<body>` of this template.
+- `podglad.html`: This file allows you to preview the article directly in the browser.
+It contains the same template as `szablon.html`, and the generated article content from the `artykul.html` file is already pasted into the `<body>` section.